Putting a Face to Forgetting: Continual Learning meets Mechanistic Interpretability: Background and terminology

-The distinction between a feature's representation and its readout is key to understanding forgetting in mechanistic terms.
-It is important to separate a feature's \textbf{inherent readability} (its allocated capacity) from its \textbf{actual readout quality}, because these two can become misaligned if downstream computations fail to adapt to changes in the feature's representation during continual learning.
+The distinction between a feature's capacity and its readout may seem unnecessary for standard learning setups, but it is critical for continual learning, as it is key to understanding forgetting in mechanistic terms.
+It is important to separate a feature's \textbf{inherent readability} (its allocated capacity) from its \textbf{actual readout quality}, as they can become misaligned if downstream computations fail to adapt to changes in the feature's representation during continual learning.